Gab0/newsfilter/README.md

 ```

-Then add a symlink to newsfiltershow to your PATH.
-Its an bash script that reads and deletes the first chars of the previously saved message (YES, thats how it works xD)
-That bash script keeps cropping the message file (standard location is `~/.scroll`) until it's empty.
-Then it calls newsfilter.py to fill it again with fresh news.
-So
-you should also put a symlink to newsfilter.py on your path as `newsfilter`.
+Compile scroller.cpp; resulting executable must be on same folder as newsfilter.py as long as you don't want to edit the cpp file (easy to find the path it searches).

 Last step of the setup:

-On .xmobarrc:
+On add StdinReader to .xmobarrc: (Maybe it's already even there)
 ```
 append to commands:

-   , Run Com "newsfiltershow" [] "newsfilter" 3
+   , Run StdinReader

-then add to the template:
+-- add that  to the template:

-%newsfilter%
+%StdinReader%
 ```

 This is how you use it on XMobar.
-For other status bars or uses, adapt it somehow.
+For other status bars, just enable their stdin reader, as scroller will send text to them thru pipe/stdin.

 `NewsChannels` file contais the channel list, tweak it.

 If you run `openInfo.py` anytime, a browser window will pop and open last shown tweet's link, if it contained any.
 This should not work properly.

+Just run `scroller xmobar`.
+The bar process name shoud go as the first argument.

 Newsfilter is a highly experimental piece of software is and I'm working on it.
 Ideas are appreciated.